BavleyDanial/VulkanRenderingEngine/README.md

         mTest.Add<StaticMeshComponent>({ testMesh });
         mTest.Add<TransformComponent>({ .Position = glm::vec3(0.0f, 0.0f, 50.0f), .Rotation = glm::vec3(-90.0f, 0.0f, 0.0f) });

-        // All Entities have TransformComponent by default so you can opt to not do mTets.Add<TransformComponent>
+        // All Entities have TransformComponent by default so you can opt to not do mTest.Add<TransformComponent>
         // But it still is useful if you want to define a default location, rotation, scale as it overrides previous components
     }